czyzlukasz/krawacik3.github.io/index.md

 rustup install nightly
 ```
 Verify the rust version with 'rustc -V'.
 Try to stick to the newest version.
-Next, You'll need to add your target:
+Next, You'll need to add your target.
+If You want to use different target (Cortex-M4, Cortex-M4F), You'll have add Your target of choice).
+This is the target for Cortex-M3:
 ```bash
 rustup target add thumbv7m-none-eabi
 ```